The Online Workbook is an abridged workbook resource that serves as a reference for students when your printed Workbook PDF is not on hand.

 - Eat one meal mindfully this week.

-- Suggested reading: Full Catastrophe Living, introduction, chapters 1-5.
+- Suggested reading: Full Catastrophe Living, introduction, chapters 1-5 and 10.

-- Do the Nine-Dots Exercise (handout): Connect all nine dots (sample below) using only straight lines, and no more than four.
+- Do the Nine-Dots Exercise (worksheet): Connect all nine dots (sample below) using only straight lines, and no more than four.
 Do not lift the point of the pencil while drawing the lines.
 The lines may cross one another, but do not retrace.
-Don’t Google it—attend to your own process—it all matters!
+Don’t Google it—attend to your own process.
 Journal notes optional.

 • • •